Excel SWITCH Function (Table of Contents)

 SWITCH Function in Excel

-The switch function in Excel is used to compare one value with the values of another list and returns the first matched value if found.
-This function also considers and allows the user to enter the optional default value if there is no match found.
+The switch function in Excel compares one value with the values of another list and returns the first matched value if found.
+This function also considers and allows the user to enter the optional default value if no match is found.
 In other words, the Switch function matches the multiple values but returns only the first value out of the selected range.
-This is quite useful when we have duplicate values, and out of those, we want only the first value to be returned.
+This is quite useful when we have duplicate values and want only the first value returned out of those.

 Syntax:

 The Syntax of the SWITCH function includes 4 parameters.
-Out of 4 parameters of SWITCH functions, 3 are mandatory, and the fourth one is optional based on our requirement.
+Out of 4 parameters of SWITCH functions, 3 are mandatory, and the fourth one is optional based on our requirements.

 - Expression: This is simply the value or cell we are trying to test the logic.